 Conclusion: Smartphone cameras are getting really, really good

 There’s a popular saying: “the best camera is the one you have with you.”
 For almost all of us, that would be the smartphone camera — and we’re blessed to live in an era when smartphone cameras have grown so capable.
 Sure, professional photographers will always scoff at the idea of a smartphone ever being able to replace the need for a real camera.
 But for most people, that’s already the case.
 When you travel to a tourist spot, do you see more smartphone cameras or DSLRs?

-Obviously, if you want the most versatile system that covers all the bases, the Galaxy S21 Ultra is the one to get.
-However, if you’re okay with saving some money, the Vivo X60 Pro Plus‘s cameras are almost as capable — and it performs better at night.
-Likewise, if you’re a longtime iOS user and don’t want to switch, the iPhone 12 series is still a highly polished camera with some of the best HDR technology around.
+Obviously, if you want the most versatile system that covers all the bases, the Galaxy S22 Ultra is the one to get.
+However, if you want the best photos in all conditions, then the Vivo X80 Pro beats even the Galaxy S22 Ultra in low night and ultra-wide shots.
+Likewise, if you’re a longtime iOS user and don’t want to switch, the iPhone 13 series is still a highly polished camera with some of the best HDR technology around.